nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 cd ~
 ```

 Tip: `~` is a shortcut for the HOME directory for any user.
-My home is `/Users/barneche` and I can get there two ways:
+My home is `/Users/barneche` and I can get there three ways:

 `cd /Users/barneche` OR `cd ~` OR `cd`.